rafiq15/spring-ai-mcp/README.md

 # Spring AI MCP (Model Context Protocol)

 A Spring Boot application demonstrating a Medical Care Platform (MCP) with AI tool integration via the **Model Context Protocol**.
 This project manages patients and their medical reports, and exposes AI-enabled service methods for use in AI workflows and assistants like Claude Desktop.

 ---

+## Project Overview

+This project is a well-structured Spring Boot application for a Medical Care Platform (MCP) with AI tool integration via MCP.
+It features:

+- JPA entities for `Patient` and `MedicalReport`
+- DTOs for clean data transfer
+- Service layer with MCP tool annotations
+- Spring Data JPA repositories
+- Example data initialization
+- Ready for extension and AI integration

+---